-Gracie, a 17 week-old female Yorkshire Terrier presented to Southeast Veterinary Neurology for evaluation of neck pain and weakness in all four of her legs.
+Gracie, a 17 week-old female Yorkshire Terrier presented to Southeast Veterinary Neurology (SEVN) for evaluation of neck pain and weakness in all four of her legs.
 Gracie suddenly became painful and ataxic four days prior to presentation.

 Radiographs of her neck by her veterinarian showed a condition called atlantoaxial subluxation.

 Below are radiographs of Gracie before and after her neck splint was placed.
 Note the large space between the first two bones in Gracie’s neck prior to reduction.

 Referring radiographs showing atlantoaxial subluxation.
 Note the increased space between C1 and C2.

 Gracie after placing a splint.
 Note that the subluxation is reduced.